Eleven-year-old Riley is a cheeky, happy, and sweet boy who loves long walks, messy play, socialising and watching TV.

 It wasn’t until Riley was three years old that Shailza started looking for help.

-‘After two, three years of aged, I accepted it and I started looking for help, whatever help I could get.
+‘After three years, I accepted it and I started looking for help, whatever help I could get.
 I started meeting other parents, learning more stuff, and just start making the most of it.’

 Relating to other people who do not have a seriously ill child is hard for Shailza and explains that sometimes it’s hard to keep going.